FAQ for Prospective Students

 How can I learn more about Wooster and the campus community?

-We are now welcoming individual visitors to campus, and we have created several virtual opportunities for you to connect with students and staff live.
+In addition to individual visit options on campus, we have created several virtual opportunities for you to connect with students and staff live.
 If you have connectivity concerns, we are happy to talk with you over the phone about Wooster or your college search.

 Find your Admissions Counselor or call 330-263-2322.